cpiaulet/stctm/README.md

 # stctm
-*stctm* (STellar ConTamination Modeling) performs spectral retrievals on exoplanet transmission spectra assuming that the spectrum can be explained by stellar contamination alone.
+*stctm* (STellar ConTamination Modeling) performs spectral retrievals on **exoplanet transmission spectra** and (out of transit) **stellar spectra** assuming they can be explained by a combination of stellar surface spectral components.

-If you use this code, please cite the associated Zenodo repository, with the following DOI: 10.5281/zenodo.13153251 (see Citation section below).
+If you use this code, please cite the associated Zenodo repository (until the JOSS paper submission), with the following DOI: 10.5281/zenodo.13153251 (see Citation section below).
 If you use it, please make sure to also cite MSG (https://doi.org/10.21105/joss.04) and the source of the stellar models grid you use.
 First public release associated to: Piaulet-Ghorayeb et al., 2024 (https://ui.adsabs.harvard.edu/abs/2024ApJ...974L..10P/abstract).